opencontainers/image-spec/README.md

 **Q: Why doesn't this project mention distribution?**

 A: Distribution, for example using HTTP as both Docker v2.2 and AppC do today, is currently out of scope on the [OCI Scope Table](https://www.opencontainers.org/governance/oci-scope-table).
-There has been [some discussion on the TOB mailing list]( https://groups.google.com/a/opencontainers.org/d/msg/tob/A3JnmI-D-6Y/tLuptPDHAgAJ) to make distribution an optional layer but this topic is a work in progress.
+There has been [some discussion on the TOB mailing list](https://groups.google.com/a/opencontainers.org/d/msg/tob/A3JnmI-D-6Y/tLuptPDHAgAJ) to make distribution an optional layer, but this topic is a work in progress.

 **Q: Why a new project?**

-A: The first OCI spec centered around defining the run side of a container.
+A: The [first OCI spec][https://github.com/opencontainers/runtime-spec] centered around defining the run side of a container.
 This is generally seen to be an orthogonal concern to the shipping container component.
 As practical examples of this separation you see many organizations separating these concerns into different teams and organizations: the Docker Distribution project and the Docker containerd project; Amazon ECS and Amazon EC2 Container Registry, etc.

-**Q: Why start this work now?**
+**Q: Why work on this?**

 A: We are seeing many independent implementations of container image handling including build systems, registries, and image analysis tools.
 As an organization we would like to encourage this growth and bring people together to ensure a technically correct and open specification continues to evolve reflecting the OCI values.